Zenulous/luis-test-framework/README.md

 In order to use the framework, a published LUIS app with Frames data is necessary.
 To this end, the `luismodel` project can be used to parse the Frames dataset to LUIS.

 1. In the LUIS portal, create a new LUIS app.
-Ensure that `Culture` is set to **English**.
+Select `New app` (for conversation) and `Import as JSON`.
 You can use a free starter key if desired.
+Select the `templateLuisModel.json` file in `/luismodel/deployment`.
+Ensure the new version is active and that it is named `1.0`.

-2. Download and move `frames.json` into `/luismodel/data/frames`
+2. Download and move `frames.json` into `/luismodel/data/frames`.
+This folder contains a link to the Frames dataset if you have not downloaded it yet.

 3. Browse into `/luismodel`
-4. In the LUIS portal in your created app, `Import version`, then select the `templateLuisModel.json` file in `/luismodel/deployment`.
-Ensure the new version is active and that it is named `1.0`.
-You can delete the default version which is unused.
 5. Create `.env` in the `/luismodel` folder and fill this in according to `.env.example`.
 The app ID should be visible in the URL when browsing through the app in the LUIS portal.
 The subscription key can be found in `Manage > Application Settings > Azure Resources`.
 Ideally you should use an authoring key for this.
 6. Run `npm install`
 7. Run `npm run buildmodel`.
 This can take a while.
 You should see warnings about unimplemented dialogue acts: this is as intended.
 The app will be published in staging automatically.
 Once this program exits, you're ready to use the framework.
 Note: this may take a while to finish.